Let’s debunk: 6 myths about the flu shot

 Myth #5: The flu vaccine causes strong side effects

-Facts: The side effects of the flu vaccine are generally mild, according to the CDC.
+Facts: The side effects of the flu vaccine are generally mild.
 Some people may have soreness, redness or swelling where the shot was given, a low-grade fever or minor aches, but these issues are typically short-lived.
 The CDC stresses, because of how the vaccines are produced, you cannot get influenza from the flu shot or the nasal spray vaccine.

 Myth #6: Getting the flu is not that serious

-Facts: The CDC cautions that the flu illness can vary from mild to severe.
+Facts: The flu illness can vary from mild to severe.
 When severe, it may result in hospitalization and even death.
-The flu resulted in an estimated 52,000 deaths a year between 2010 and 2020, according to the CDC.
 Reducing the risk of flu is especially important for these groups:

 Even for people outside of these groups, flu symptoms can disrupt work, school or social life for several weeks or more.